- Clear Filter

 Since the PSD2 came into force in January 2018, you can only pass the transaction fee onto cardholders using business cards and/or cards issued outside the EU/EEA.

-If you still need this feature on your terminal, be aware that it only works, if you have a Bambora-terminal and only use Bambora as your acquirer.
+If you still need this feature on your terminal, be aware that it only works, if you have a terminal from us and only use Worldline as your acquirer.

 Contact Support, and we will set it up for you!